November 11, 2017

 3. Curation of high-value datasets, advocacy related to data standards and harmonization of measures, and creation of summary data, including reports and/or dashboards to track key outcomes.

 4. Ongoing assessment of data needs and current and developing assets related to high-value data on neighborhood-level conditions, health equity and other topics.
-DataHaven is surveying area agencies and non-profits.
+DataHaven has surveyed area agencies and non-profits to measure data capacity.

-5. Continuing to support the DataHaven technical assistance program, including by offering Connecticut data workshop sessions in the Capitol Region, and continuing to publish updated Hartford-West Hartford and New Britain neighborhood profiles (or others on request)
+5. Continuing to support the DataHaven technical assistance program, including by offering Connecticut data workshop sessions in the Capitol Region, and continuing to publish updated Hartford-West Hartford neighborhood profiles (or others on request)

-Please contact DataHaven for more information about this program, and our upcoming plans for reports and other products in 2018 and 2019.
+Please contact DataHaven for more information about this program.

 Image of Hartford nighttime skyline is by Richard Cavalleri / Shutterstock.com.